 Make sure to Check Accessibility of the entire presentation before uploading, and fix any problems.

 Animations and Videos

 Add Subtitles, Captions, or Audio Descriptions.
 Subtitles convey dialogue or commentary only.
 Captions include descriptions of sounds, such as music playing or a car’s engine revving, in addition to dialogue and commentary.
 Audio Descriptions describe the visual components of a video for those with visual impairments.
-Unfortunately, I have not found a free version of the latter, as they are added by trained personnel.
+Unfortunately, I have not found a free version of the latter, as they are often added by trained personnel.

 Add subtitles or captions to YouTube videos.
 YouTube does a fair job of adding subtitles for scientific content, but you’ll need to edit the subtitles to ensure accuracy.